rspec/rspec-mocks/README.md

 double.should_not_receive(:msg).with(*args)
 ```

-You can set muliple expectations for the same message if you need to:
+You can set multiple expectations for the same message if you need to:

 ```ruby
 double.should_receive(:msg).with("A", 1, 3)